Your area Not set — showing everywhere

 Master Plan Survey Mailing Failure

-Board position: The board acknowledged the failure and moved to extend the timeline and seek a refund from the USPS.
+Board position: The board acknowledged the error, extended the deadline to April 3, 2026, and instructed the consultant to pursue a refund from the USPS.

 medium concern